Lentanta/FantasyScript/README.md

 # FantasyScript
-FantasyScript is a scripting language run with Go
+FantasyScript is a scripting language run with Go interpreter